Statue of Elizabeth Montgomery

-At the end of the Essex Street Pedestrian Mall in Salem, MA, is six-foot-tall bronze statue of Elizabeth Montgomery.
+At the end of the Essex Street Pedestrian Mall in Salem, Massachusetts, is six-foot-tall bronze statue of Elizabeth Montgomery.
 The statue was sponsored by cable channel TV Land and commemorates the 60s-era sit-com Bewitched, in which Montgomery played a witch named Samantha who tries to live a normal married life with her non-warlock husband.

 Unveiled in 2005, the six-foot-tall statue depicts Montgomery astride a broom and flying in front of a crescent moon.